If you use spreadsheets to create more than 20 purchase orders monthly, you know the process is time-consuming and error-prone.

 Better Relationship With Your Supplier

 A side benefit of automating the purchasing process is an improved relationship with suppliers.
-Automated purchasing process leads to
+You get a digital purchase order process that helps with:

-• Reduced errors in the purchase orders; hence suppliers spend less time correcting errors and processing the purchase orders.
+- Reduced errors mean suppliers spend less time correcting and processing the purchase orders.

-• It provides better visibility to the supplier.
-Since the process is automated, suppliers know how much time it takes to process orders.
+- It provides better visibility to the supplier.
+Since the process is automated, suppliers know how long it takes to process orders.

-• It avoids any duplicate purchase orders so that you are not spending time creating returns for products you don’t need.
+- It avoids duplicate purchase orders so that you are not spending time creating returns for products you don’t need.

 Visibility Into Spend At A Granular Level